A class of nonlinear optimisation and applications: Examples and applications

 \subsection{Near field refractor problem with point source}

 The near field refractor problem has been studied by Guti\'errez and Huang \cite{GH}.
-Suppose the light emits from the origin surrounded by medium I with positive intensity $f(X)$ for $X\in\Omega$, where $\Omega\subset\mathbb{S}^n$.
-There is a surface $\mathcal{R}$, separates two homogeneous and isotropic media I and II, such that all rays refracted by $\mathcal{R}$ into medium II illuminate a target hypersurface $\Omega^*$ in $\mathbb{R}^{n+1}$ with positive intensity $g$ on $\Omega^*$.
+Suppose the light emits from the origin surrounded by medium $I$ with positive intensity $f(X)$ for $X\in\Omega$, where $\Omega\subset\mathbb{S}^n$.
+There is a surface $\mathcal{R}$, separates two homogeneous and isotropic media $I$ and $I\!I$, such that all rays refracted by $\mathcal{R}$ into medium $I\!I$ illuminate a target hypersurface $\Omega^*$ in $\mathbb{R}^{n+1}$ with positive intensity $g$ on $\Omega^*$.
 Assume that $f,g$ satisfy the energy conservation condition

-Let $n_1, n_2$ be the indices of refraction of media I, II, respectively, and $\kappa=n_2/n_1$.
+Let $n_1, n_2$ be the indices of refraction of media $I$, $I\!I$, respectively, and $\kappa=n_2/n_1$.
 When $\kappa<1$, the refracted rays tend to bent away from the normal, when $\kappa>1$, the refracted rays tend to bent towards the normal.

-There is a special interface surface $\mathcal{S}$ between media I and II, called Cartesian oval \cite{GH}, that refracts all rays emitting from the origin $O$ into the point $Y$.
+There is a special interface surface $\mathcal{S}$ between media $I$ and $I\!I$, called Cartesian oval \cite{GH}, that refracts all rays emitting from the origin $O$ into the point $Y$.
 In the polar coordinates, represent

 In the case $\kappa<1$, by the Snell law of refraction one has

 where $p$ is the focal parameter, $\kappa|Y|<p<|Y|$ and $\Delta(t)=(p-\kappa^2t)^2-(1-\kappa^2)(p^2-\kappa^2|Y|^2)$ for $t\in\mathbb{R}$.
 For non-degenerate Cartesian ovals, there are some physical constraints for refraction